aforren1/mab-online/README.md

  - "runtime.txt" signals that we're using a Python server, and also the version of Python (3.8 in this case)
  - "Procfile" is the command run by Heroku to launch the server (`server:app` refers to "server.py" and "app" within that?)
  - To run the server locally, either run `heroku local` (if on Unix?) or `python server.py` (on Windows)
+ - TODO: use `heroku config:set` to set secrets

 ## Mailgun setup